CapAI/ship-sim-gym/README.md

 `jupyter notebook notebooks`

+NOTE: It seems some of the code doesn't do to well in a notebook cell.
 If you prefer you can also run the scripts in train manually by calling them as modules.
 For example to run the PPO trainer of RLLib do:

 `python -m train.rllib.ppo`